jimhigson/oboe.js/writing/main/3_Background.md

 recently, **Websockets** is a new standard that builds a standardised streaming transport on top of http's chunked mode.
 Websockets requires browser implementation and cannot be retrofitted to older browsers through Javascript.
-Websockets are a promising technology but for the time being patchy support means it cannot be used without a suitable fallback.
+Websockets is a promising technology but for the time being patchy support means it cannot be used without a suitable fallback.